SkyeYXL/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

         UseDNS=yes
         ```

-    -   Scenario 2: Allocate a static IP address for the ENI.
+    -   Scenario 2: Assign a static IP address for the ENI.

         Example: